All Guides

 5 min read

-Japanese curry is one of the most popular home-cooked meals in Japan.
-Thick, mild and comforting, it is a dish that many families cook regularly at home.
-It is simple to make, often cooked in large batches, and tastes even better the next day.
+Japanese curry is one of the most loved home-cooked meals in Japan.
+It is thick, mild and comforting, and many families make it regularly at home.
+It is simple to cook in a big pot, keeps well for the next day, and is a friendly place to start if you are new to Japanese home cooking.

 The most important ingredient for Japanese curry is curry roux.
-In Japan, most people make curry using ready-made roux blocks, which contain spices, flour, oil and seasoning.
-These roux blocks make it very easy to cook Japanese curry at home.
+In Japan, many people use ready-made roux blocks, which contain spices, flour, oil and seasoning.
+They make Japanese curry very easy to cook at home.

 One of my personal favourites is Java Curry.
 It has a rich flavour with strong onion and garlic notes and is noticeably spicier than many other curry roux.
 If you enjoy slightly spicier curry, Java Curry is a good one to try.

 Sometimes I also mix two different roux blocks to create my own flavour.
-Many people in Japan have their own favourite combination.
+Many people in Japan have their own favourite brands and combinations.

 The most common ingredients used in Japanese curry are onion, carrot, potato and meat such as chicken, beef or pork.
 These simple ingredients are slowly cooked together, and then the curry roux is added to make a thick curry sauce.